brbsix/debtool/README.md

 Requirements
 ------------

-Ensure that the following packages are installed on your system.
+Ensure that the following packages are installed on your system:

-    apt
-    dpkg
     dpkg-repack
     fakeroot

 NOTE: `dpkg-repack` is only used to unpack installed packages.

-It is not necessary for any other actions.
+Other required packages that are most likely already installed on your system:

+    apt
+    awk
+    coreutils
+    dpkg
+    findutils
+    gzip
+    sed

 Usage
 -----